wx-qzhou/MFAND/README.md

 ![image](https://user-images.githubusercontent.com/37830460/235340773-b79a7917-892b-4374-af75-06404dfc3b8b.png)

 Citing https://github.com/timxiao317/E2E-Name-Disambiguation.

-We have share all codes about this study.
-If someone wants to
+We have shared all the code related to this research, and those who are interested in using it may refer to the dataset demo we have provided.
+By processing the relevant data like the demo, the code can be executed successfully.

 # Main packages
 networkx < 2.0